Smooth Bump Functions

 \(x \mapsto x\) and \(x \mapsto -x\) along the closed sets \([0, \infty)\) and \((-\infty, 0]\), where they agree at

-they coincide and asking instead that the transition itself be smooth.
+smoothly.
+Such a blend surrenders the demand that the pieces coincide and asks instead that the transition itself be

 The entire apparatus that resolves this is built from a single analytic seed: a function that is smooth everywhere,